abuzzany/dotfiles/README.md

 2. Run the setup script:
    ```
-   ./setup.sh
+   cargo build --release
+   ./target/release/dotfiles
    ```

-   This script will:
+   This will execute the following scripts:
    - Install Oh My Zsh
    - Install Homebrew
    - Install packages listed in the Brewfile
-   - Copy .zshrc and .vimrc to your home directory
+   - Copy configuration files (.zshrc and .vimrc) to your home directory
    - Set up terminal configurations

 3. After the setup script finishes, run the following command to configure Powerlevel10k: